This post may contain affiliate links. See our disclosure policy.

 Homemade Tartar Sauce

-Homemade Tartar Sauce turns even boring fish sticks into a creamy delight!
+Homemade Tartar Sauce turns even boring oven baked fish sticks into a creamy delight!
 We came up with this recipe when we made our scrumptious Fish and Chips.
 We’ve tried so many store bought and restaurant served tartar sauces over the years, and we definitely prefer the zesty flavor of this homemade version.
 It’s all about using the freshest ingredients for this recipe.
 Believe us, it makes all the difference!
 Plus, it’s so easy to make and costs much less than most store bought brands.
 Give it a try for yourself; we promise you’ll love it!

 What is Tartar Sauce?